1. What is orienteering?

 12. My school is interested in orienteering, how do I access resources to help us?

-The best place to start is the Schools Orienteering section of this website, which can point you in the right direction of resources, contact details and latest schools commentary through the Chat section.
+The best place to start is the Schools Orienteering section of this website, which can point you in the right direction of resources, contact details and latest schools commentary through the forum section.

 13. How do I find out about news and other developments in the sport of orienteering?